Altria Group (NYSE:MO) is probably one of the best-run companies in the world.

 In short, dividend investors who are seeking a rising income from Altria should track the company’s adjusted EPS from time to time.

 In conclusion, Altria’s profitability grew on all metrics, particularly the gross profits, and the operating income, indicating the strengthening of the company’s core businesses.

-However, when impairment charges were taken into consideration, Altria suffered severely in profitability.
+However, when impairment charges and losses from equity investment were taken into consideration, Altria suffered severely in profitability.

-Specifically, Altria’s earnings before tax, earnings after tax and EPS were all having the worst results between 2019 and 2020.
+Specifically, Altria’s earnings before tax, net income and EPS have been adversely impacted between fiscal 2019 and 2021.

-In those periods, Altria incurred multiple huge impairment charges related to the investment losses in JUUL and Cronos.
+In those periods, Altria incurred multiple huge impairment charges and losses from equity investment related to JUUL, Cronos and ABI.

-1. Financial data in this article was obtained and referenced from Altria’s financial statements available in Altria’s SEC Filings.
+1. All financial data in this article was obtained and referenced from Altria’s annual and quarterly filings which are available in Altria’s SEC Filings.